-by Chris Koellhoffer, IHM November 20, 2022
+by Chris Koellhoffer, IHM June 4, 2023

-Find a quiet space and sit in stillness with the Holy One.
+Sit in stillness with the Holy One.

-Featured Image: Anthony Tran, Unsplash
+Featured Image: Bogomil Mihaylov, Unsplash

-Go to the Home Page of Mining the Now (chriskoellhofferihm.org)* In the left-hand column above the section marked “Archives”, you’ll see the words, “Subscribe to blog via email.”
+Go to the Home Page of Mining the Now (chriskoellhofferihm.org)* In the left-hand column above the section marked “Archives,” you’ll see the words, “Subscribe to blog via email.”

+Enter your email address in the space provided and then click on “Subscribe” and follow any prompts.
 You’ll then be subscribed to automatically receive any future blog posts from Mining the Now.

 NOTE: If you are trying to subscribe while using a mobile phone, you may have to take another step.
 As you look at the blog post, there should be 3 horizontal lines at the top right of the page.
 Click on these lines and you’ll be taken to what’s on the left hand column (on a laptop or PC).
 Scroll down and follow the directions at * above.